North Atlantic and Celtic Sea - Sailing Ship Charter & Travel - Eye of the Wind

 Finistère – the "end of the earth" is the name of the French department in Brittany.
 For more than 350 years, the harbour town of Brest has been an important maritime trading and naval base.
 The cityscape is characterised by fortifications, maritime buildings and bridges.

-The Atlantic harbour city of Brest offers numerous sights with a maritime connection.
-The Océanopolis with its diverse exhibitions invites you to an exciting Journey through the world of the oceans in.
-The city is characterised by the imposing Château de Brestwhich dates back to Roman times and is today the Musée de la Marine where visitors can find out more about the Maritime history of France experience.
-Another highlight is the Pont de Recouvrance, one of the largest lift bridges in Europefrom which you can overlook the harbour and the military installations.
-The former Arsenale of Brest, which was the centre of French shipbuilding for a long time, is also worth a visit.
-If you are looking for a maritime atmosphere, visit the Fishing harbour or the Quartier du Port - Here you can experience the city's close connection to the sea at first hand.
+The Atlantic port city of Brest offers numerous maritime attractions.
+Océanopolis invites visitors on an exciting journey through the world of the oceans with its diverse exhibitions.
+The imposing Château de Brest, which dates back to Roman times and now houses the Musée de la Marine, where visitors can learn more about France's maritime history, is a defining feature of the city.
+Another highlight is the Pont de Recouvrance, one of the largest lift bridges in Europe, from which you can overlook the harbour and military installations.
+Also worth seeing is the former arsenal of Brest, which was long the centre of French shipbuilding.
+If you are looking for a maritime atmosphere, visit the fishing harbour or the Quartier du Port – here you can experience the city's close connection to the sea up close.

 Notes on the itinerary